elytre/elytre/README.md

 ⚠ Elytre is still in early development and it would be unwise to use it in production at that stage.
-Expect breaking changes, strange bugs, broken tests and missing documentation until 1.0 is released (hopefully in september 2020).
+Expect breaking changes, strange bugs, broken tests and missing documentation until 1.0 is released (hopefully in november 2020).

 ## Install